 Hundreds of years of being told God does not want us leading, teaching, and preaching in the church has primed the pump for the surge of Christian blogs for women.
 Simply put, the church has not met our spiritual needs and helped us grow stronger in faith.

 Harsh, right?
-I agree, but the truth often is because it points out how imperfect we are, even as we try to serve God.
+I agree, but the truth often is, because truth points out how imperfect we are, even as we try to serve God.

 I will be the first to agree that I was not ready.
 I was not ‘equipped’ to become a pastor.